gpoore/codebraid/README.md

   displaying the output of code that has been executed.
 This restriction may be removed in the future.

 * `.cb.run` — Run code and interpret any printed content (stdout) as Markdown.
   Also insert stderr verbatim if it exists.
+When a Jupyter kernel is used, rich output is also displayed.

 ### Keyword arguments